Honda Navi miniMOTO

 Chassis & Suspension

-• The storage box of a Honda Navi
+• The back shocks of a parked Honda Grom on the street

-• The storage box of a Honda Navi
+• The brakes of a parked Honda Grfom on the front tire

 Additional Features